Dkaattae/annual_quarter_report_and_stock_price/README.md

             will be updated to extract from pure text.
-        3, this is expandable to 10q file, md&a part. will be updated to include that. step 5, iterate all tickers from nasdaq companies the flow will iterate over tickers read from nasdaq100.csv file. if CPU consumption is overwhelming, run in chunk further step, add scripts to extract other word of interest from 10K business section.
+        3, this is expandable to 10q file, md&a part. will be updated to include that. step 5, iterate all tickers from nasdaq companies the flow will iterate over tickers read from nasdaq100.csv file as input and run subflow company_public_filing_business_section if CPU consumption is overwhelming, run in chunk further step, add scripts to extract other word of interest from 10K business section.